mattlev2/the_beegees_project/README.md

 # The Beegees' Project
 Clone of Chris Marks' repo, for the beegees project.
-The participants of this projects were: Jan Dientsbier, Cristina DUSIO, Matthias GILLE LEVENSON and Andrea TONDI during the last DEMM Week (23-28 of april, 2018) in Cambridge.
+The participants of this projects were: Jan DIENTSBIER, Cristina DUSIO, Matthias GILLE LEVENSON and Andrea TONDI during the last DEMM Week (23-28 of april, 2018) in Cambridge.

 ### Quick presentation of the project